The Seven: Production

 The man in the photo with Christie is episode co-writer Alec Berg.

 Newman's means of determining the bike's rightful owner is based on the Judgment of Solomon, a Biblical story in which Solomon determined which of two women is the mother of a child.

 The ending of the episode's George story was abbreviated during editing.
 Among the cuts were George telling the hospital staff that he is the father of Carrie's child so that he can fill out the paperwork which identifies the child's name, and a scene in which Jerry and Susan admire the infant Seven while George continues to brood.

+The episode has a run time of 20 minutes.

+In popular culture

+In ranking the best Seinfeld episodes, Screencrush had this episode at 89th, Vanity Fair had it at 67th and Vulture had it at 48th.